 Island Transportation Pass

 Avoid the hassle of carrying around exact change – take advantage of the Transportation Pass, available for one, three and seven days of unlimited use on buses and ferries.
-Passes are sold at the Central Terminal, the Visitors Information Centre in the City of Hamilton, Royal Naval Dockyard and at other authorised outlets.
+Passes are sold at the Central Terminal, the Visitors Services Centre in the City of Hamilton, Royal Naval Dockyard, the Town of St. George and at other authorised outlets.

 List of Island Ferries

-Following is a list of ferry docks and their locations, and you can find more information below next to the map.
+Following is a list of ferry docks and their locations.
 For more on all of the island’s ferries, see the SeaExpress website.

 - Belmont Ferry Dock - Harbour Road, Warwick